w3c/wai-tutorials/source/images/tips.html.erb.md

 ## Tips

 -   **Logos:** Logo images with text are exempt from some of the accessibility guidelines for images with text.
-For instance, there is no minimum color contrast requirement.
+For instance, there is no minimum contrast requirement.

 -   **Prioritize information in `alt` values:** Aim to put the most important information at the start of the `alt` value.